TrueWinter/SnowMail/README.md

 - `snowcaptcha-secret`: Website secret
 - `snowcaptcha-sitekey`: Website sitekey

-Then, add the SnowCaptcha input to the form.
+Then, add the reCaptcha input to the form.
 Leave the metadata placeholders as is, they'll be automatically replaced with the metadata values.

 #### Webhook